fancydrones/x500-cm4/apps/streamer/README.md

 # Video streamer
-Using GStreamer to stream video
+Using GStreamer to stream video.